 How To Work A Heavy Bag

 Too many fighters stand in front of the bag, hit it a few times (or once) and allow the bag to swing back and forth while they wait to hit it again.
-There’s really much more you can get out of the heavy bag than that, by not allowing yourself to follow, but lead the charge.
-If it were a dance, you would want to be the man, not the woman.
+There’s really so much more you can get out of the heavy bag by not allowing yourself to follow.
 Lead, don’t follow.

 First you are training yourself to remain in perpetual motion and making each minute of each round on the bag a real workout.
 Time spent standing flat-footed, waiting for the bag to come back it pointless.
 That means you are conditioning yourself to wait for your opponent to lead and take control.
 That’s a bad habit to get into and a dangerous position to put yourself in.